45 Most Common Types of Spiders in Florida

 40. Canopy Jumping Spider

 One common misconception about the Canopy Jumping Spider is that it carries a dangerous venom.
-However, this spider is often confused for other more venomous varieties, such as the Woodlouse Hunter or Hobo Spider.
+However, this spider is often confused with other more venomous varieties, such as the Woodlouse Hunter or Hobo Spider.

 Luckily for us humans, the canopy jumping spider doesn’t feed on anything bigger than its size.
 It prefers to stay out of sight in tangled vegetation, where they build loose webs among the leaves.